emuldowney/hello-world/_pages/resume.md

 ## Projects

 * Designed Characterisation Test Rack for UWB RF IC characterisation
   * Acquired and constructed automated test system for IC characterisation
   * Designed and implemented a python control SW suite for IC characterisation in collaboration with a small team
-  * Lead a small team in the bench characterisation and evaluation of **DW3210** and **DW3110** products
+  * Lead a team in the bench characterisation and evaluation of **DW3210** and **DW3110** products

 * Assisted in development of a final test solution and assured correct implementation in East-Asian factory for **DWM1001**
-  * Close collaboration with Chinese contacts
+  * Close collaboration with Chinese factory counterparts
   * On-site bring-up of test solution

 * Voltage/Current 12/14/16 bit DAC characterization